Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/WordPress.WP.DeprecatedParameterValues.md

 ## Description

-Check for usage of deprecated parameter values in WP functions and provide alternative based on the parameter passed.
+Checks for usage of deprecated parameter values in WP functions and provide alternative based on the parameter passed.

 ## Further Reading